Wedding in the Coral Sea

 Wedding in the Coral Sea (Svatba v korálovém moři; Hochzeit im Korallenmeer) is a 1944 Czech animated short film.
-It was written, animated and directed by a group of Czech cartoonists including Jiří Brdečka, Břetislav Pojar, Stanislav Látal and Jaroslav Doubrava in German-occupied Prague in Ateliér Filmových triků studio.
+It was written, animated and directed by a group of Czech cartoonists including Jiří Brdečka, Břetislav Pojar, Stanislav Látal and Jaroslav Doubrava in German-occupied Prague in the "Ateliér filmových triků" (AFIT) studio.

 Plot

 The plot involves the creatures of the sea preparing for the wedding of two fish.
 When the fish bride is kidnapped by an octopus all the sea creatures must team up to defeat him and rescue the bride.

 Production

 German cartoonist Horst von Möllendorff was appointed as an official director, while his role in the making of the film was in fact minimal.
 The film was shot on Agfacolor film material.

+Trivia

+This was the last German animation film before the end of World War II.
+The film does not have any dialogue, only music.